9:00 - 5:00

 Chapter 13 bankruptcy is a form of bankruptcy designed for debtors who can eventually repay debts.
 It allows the debtor to keep more of their assets but requires the debtor to repay debts over the next few years.

 Chapter 11 Bankruptcy allows business owners who are insolvent to restructure their business.
+Bank representation is essential for navigating the complexities of business bankruptcy.

 During a bankruptcy proceeding, the debtor is seeking protection from creditors and the right not to pay debts or to pay them over a longer time frame.
 This can cause creditors to lose money or assets.
 Creditor rights lawyers represent creditors and make sure that their rights are protected.